Beliavsky/Fortran-code-on-GitHub/README.md

 [OpenACC Official Training Materials](https://github.com/OpenACC/openacc-training-materials): training materials by Jeff Larkin et al., covering profiling, OpenACC directives, GPU programming, data management, and loop optimizations, with code examples in Fortran, C, and C++.
 The [OpenACC Porting and Portability Guide](https://github.com/OpenACC/openacc-best-practices-guide) contains a proposed workflow when refactoring an existing application to use OpenACC, with examples provided in C, C++ and Fortran.

 [OpenCoarrays](https://github.com/sourceryinstitute/OpenCoarrays): parallel application binary interface for Fortran 2018 compilers, from sourceryinstitute

+[OpenMPExamples](https://github.com/WarwickRSE/OpenMPExamples): list of programming assignments using OpenMP and their solutions in C and Fortran, by Heather Ratcliffe and Chris Brady

 [OpenMP_fortran_codes](https://github.com/kuldeep-tolia/OpenMP_fortran_codes): basic OpenMP codes written in Fortran, by Kuldeep Tolia